navinspm/easy_rails/README.md

 if you want your Linux System to be ready in some minutes for rails development use this shell script.<br>

-To run this script on your Linux terminal just run bash
+To run this script on your Linux terminal run wget --no-check-certificate  https://raw.githubusercontent.com/navinspm/easy_rails/master/easy_rails.sh && bash easy_rails.sh

 By running this shell script the following will be installed in your system. <br><br>